wkrill/AirflowSetup/README.md

 ## Before you begin
 - Install Docker and Docker-Compose (see [this guide](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html#before-you-begin))
 - On Windows you will want to use [Docker Desktop](https://docs.docker.com/desktop/windows/install/) with the [WSL 2 based engine](https://docs.docker.com/desktop/windows/wsl/).
 When installed and enabled copy `.wslconfig` to your home folder.
-- Get access an AWS Account with permissions to S3 and AWS Secrets Manager (an account has been set up for Airflow - see LastPass Vault for credentials)
+- Get access an AWS Account with permissions to S3 and AWS Secrets Manager

 ## Installation
 Put your AWS credentials in `airflow/aws_credentials` (see the `aws_credentials.example` file for an example).